Towards Practical Deployment-Stage Backdoor Attack on Deep Neural Networks: Practical Methodologies

 \paragraph{Adversaries' Objectives} The ultimate goal of our adversaries is to inject a backdoor into the victim model with assumed capabilities.
 Formally, given an adversarial target class $\hat{y}$ and a budget $\epsilon$ on the number of weights that can be modified in $\mathbf w$, adversaries are to solve the following optimization problem:

 where $\alpha$ is the hyper-parameter that controls the trade-off between clean accuracy and the success rate of attack.

 \paragraph{Ethical Statement} During our study, we restricted all of the adversarial experiments in our laboratory environment, and did not induce any negative impact in the real world.
 The illustration of our insights is only conceptual, and we also perform defensive analysis~(Section~\ref{sec:defensive-analysis}) for mitigating potential negative effects.
-The purpose of this work is to call for more attention from the community to deployment-stage vulnerabilities of DNN models.